African American cinema: Cult classics (1980s)

-First Black matinee idol (1980s-2000s)
+1980s-2000s

 The late 1980s also marked the rise of actor Denzel Washington.
-He portrayed political activist Steve Biko in the 1987 film Cry Freedom, the title role In Spike Lee's 1992 Malcolm X and several other iconic figures.
-His won Best Supporting Actor for playing doomed Union Army soldier in the historical drama Glory (1989).
+He portrayed political activist Steve Biko in the 1987 film Cry Freedom, the title role in Spike Lee's 1992 Malcolm X and several other iconic figures.
+He won Best Supporting Actor for playing doomed Union Army soldier in the historical drama Glory (1989).
 Washington would go on to win 17 NAACP Image Awards, three Golden Globes, on Tony Award and a second Academy Award in 2001 for playing the corrupt detective in Antoine Fuqua's thriller Training Day.

 In 2020, The New York Times ranked him as the greatest actor of the twenty-first century.
 In 2002, Washington made his directorial debut with the biographical film Antwone Fisher.
 His second directorial effort was The Great Debaters (2007).
 His third film, Fences (2016), in which he also starred, was nominated for the Academy Award for Best Picture.

 Breakthrough years (1990s)

-The Guardian newspaper's Steve Rose noted in 2016 that "The late 80s and 90s [also] heralded a breakthrough led by Spike Lee's Do the Right Thing and John Singleton's Boyz N the Hood."
-IndieWire calls the 1990s, in particular, "a period that witnessed a historic number of films made by African American directors who forever altered what we thought of as "black aesthetics" and who created touchstone works that continue to inspire contemporary filmmakers," crediting John Singleton's Boyz N the Hood (1991), which explores the challenges of ghetto life, Julie Dash's Daughters of the Dust about three generations of Gullah (1991), Kasi Lemmons' Eve's Bayou about the repercussions of a parent's affair and Cheryl Dunye's romantic dramedy Watermelon Woman (1996) as groundbreakers for their ambition and diversity of genre and style.
+The Guardian newspaper's Steve Rose noted in 2016 that "The late 80s and 90s [also] heralded a breakthrough led by Spike Lee's Do the Right Thing and John Singleton's Boyz n the Hood."
+IndieWire calls the 1990s, in particular, "a period that witnessed a historic number of films made by African American directors who forever altered what we thought of as "black aesthetics" and who created touchstone works that continue to inspire contemporary filmmakers," crediting John Singleton's Boyz n the Hood (1991), which explores the challenges of ghetto life, Julie Dash's Daughters of the Dust about three generations of Gullah (1991), Kasi Lemmons' Eve's Bayou about the repercussions of a parent's affair and Cheryl Dunye's romantic dramedy Watermelon Woman (1996) as groundbreakers for their ambition and diversity of genre and style.
 Many also praise Spike Lee's Malcolm X (1992) as the biopic of the decade for its complexity and its frank politics, which began the film with a videotape of the brutal police beating of Rodney King, which sparked off the 1992 Los Angeles riots.